crysalead/filter/README.md

 ## The automatic way

-The second option is to make this rewriting step automatic and transparent for the user.
+For the automatic way, we are going to use a JIT code patcher to make this rewriting step automatic and transparent for the user.

-To do so, the only step is to run `Filters::patch()` as soon as possible.
-For example just after the composer autoloader include:
+This is done using `Filters::patch()`.
+The patcher must be initialized as soon as possible for example just after the composer autoloader include:

 ```php
 include __DIR__ . '/../vendor/autoload.php';